felbit/hauth/README.md

 * ... should be able to log in with email address and password
 * ... should *not* be able to log in with invalid email address and password combination
 * ... should *not* be able to log in if the email address has not been validated

-* ... will be redirected to login page if not authenticated
-* ... will see his email address on a "profile page" otherwise